bbauska/LFS173x/README.md

 supporting the use of any language controller with those Aries frameworks.

-## Lab: Getting Started with Aries VCX {#lab-getting-started-with-aries-vcx .unnumbered}
+## Lab: Getting Started with Aries VCX

 In this lab, we'll run a simple demo with Aries VCX using the NodeJS wrapper.
 As with the ACA-Py and AFJ labs, you will deploy a couple of